 DETERMINATION OF TOURNAMENT WINNERS:

 The heaviest Blue Marlin weighed is the Grand Champion and is considered 1st place for the Blue Marlin Tournament Cash Award.
-Second thru Fourth Place is determined by the highest total points accumulated by adding weighed Blue Marlin points and all eligible catch and release points.
-In the event of a tie, the heaviest Blue Marlin weighed wins or the following applies: If both fish are weighed on Friday, the first fish weighed wins.
+Second through Fourth Place is determined by the highest total points accumulated by adding weighed Blue Marlin points and all eligible catch and release points.
+In the event of a tie, the heaviest Blue Marlin weighed wins or the following applies: If both fish are weighed on Friday, the earliest time stamp by tournament officials at the weigh-dock wins.
 If both fish are weighed on Saturday, the earlier check in time at the Sailboat Bay line of demarcation will be used to break the tie.
 If one fish is weighed on Friday and the other on Saturday, the Friday fish wins.
 If only catch and release points are the issue, the first team to reach the total most points as scored by the tournament judges and verified by the boat's video of GPS time and date wins.
 Gamefish and Blue Marlin ties on Friday are broken by weigh-in time as recorded on weigh-in fish tags by tournament personnel at the weigh-in dock.
 On Saturday, Blue Marlin and gamefish ties are broken by check in time as through the official line of demarcation at Sailboat Bay as video recorded by tournament spotters.
 Lady angler and Junior angler awards are scored by weighed billfish points and catch and release points.
 In the event no billfish are weighed or caught and release points awarded, Lady Angler and Junior angler awards will be decided by heaviest gamefish caught.

 In Optional Cash Awards categories teams may win in multiple positions.